Around 30.9 million cargo items, 16 million passengers and 186 million mail items enter Australia each year.

 You will not be prosecuted if you or someone you know has unintentionally imported material of biosecurity concern, or if you purchased the item in Australia.

-Specially trained departmental officers respond to all reports of biosecurity concerns relating to imported items whether coming through airports, seaports or mail.
+Specially trained departmental officers respond to all reports of biosecurity concerns relating to imported items whether purchased in a store or coming through airports, seaports or mail.
 All reports are investigated.

 Biosecurity is everyone's responsibility.
 We appreciate your assistance in helping to maintain Australia's freedom from exotic and invasive pests and diseases.

-Please provide as much detail as you can about the biosecurity concern and the related imported item/s by completing the following form.
-Alternatively, call the Department of Agriculture and Water Resources on 1800 798 636.
+Submit your report using the form below and provide as much detail as you can about the biosecurity concern and the related imported item/s.